Muigai-Kiongo/Read-Write/README.md

 Example:

-Enter the name of the file to read: example.txt
+Enter the name of the file to read: name.txt

 If successful, a new file will be created:

-✅ Modified content written to modified_example.txt
+✅ Modified content written to modified_name.txt

 ⚠️ Error Handling